 On paper, the GTX 1650 Super is actually quite impressive.
 It’s using the TU116 processor, the same one found in the 1660 Super.
 It has 1280 Cuda Cores, a Boost Clock of 1725MHz, and 4GB of GDDR6 memory.
 Entry-level cards have never been this card.
 But how much performance should you expect from this card for video editing?

 For both Adobe Premiere and After Effects, you’ll get pretty good performance out of it in 1080p videos and some lightweight 4K footage.
 If you pair it with a decent enough processor, it’s surprising how fluid your overall system can be.
 However, fire up DaVinci Resolve, and things get a bit shaky.

 DaVinci Resolve eats up a lot of GPU resources, and the 1650 Super can keep up, but it’s not as smooth as one would want.
-If you use Adobe Premiere or other Adobe software though, this is quite a decent entry-level performer.
+If you use Adobe Premiere or other Adobe software though, this is quite the best budget graphics card for video editing.

 Nvidia vs. AMD For Video Editing In 2022

 There is a very common dilemma when it comes to buying the best graphics card for video editing and that is the choice between AMD and Nvidia for this specific purpose.
 Both companies use different architectures so there are certainly some differences in performance and optimization that you need to keep in mind when purchasing a graphics card for video editing.